 Samples to be tested must be stored in such a way that all bacteriological activity is stopped or the endotoxin level may increase with time.
-For example, store samples at $2-8^{\circ}$ C for less than 24 hours and frozen for periods greater than 24 hours.
-It is the responsibility of the end-user to validate the proper container and storage conditions for their samples.
+For example, store samples at 2-8°C for less than 24 hours; samples stored longer than 24 hours should be frozen.

-If the container of diluent used to rehydrate the reagents has been opened previously or was not supplied by Lonza, the diluent alone must be tested for endotoxin contamination.
+If the container of diluent used to rehydrate the reagents has been opened previously or was not supplied by Lonza, the diluent alone must be tested for endotoxin contamination